 It can be done.

-Contrary to popular belief, you don’t need a diet of mostly protein to build muscle.
+Contrary to popular belief, you don’t need a predominantly high-protein diet to build muscle.

-While diet plays a role, muscle is built based on challenging muscles through weights/resistance, providing enough nutrients for growth, and providing time for recovery.
+While dieting plays a role, muscle is built by challenging the muscles through weights/resistance, providing enough nutrients for growth, and providing time for recovery.

 Sound difficult?
 It definitely takes work to build muscle on Keto Zone, just like with any eating plan.